 Canada Credit Cares Aids Displaced Fort McMurray Families, Donates to Red CrossCanada Credit Cares

-In response to this appeal for aid, Canada Credit Cares, headed by Canada Credit CEO Sheldon Wolf, has just made a sizable donation to the Red Cross relief program for the victims of the Fort McMurray fire, as well as offering several homes rent free, as temporary shelter to families in need as they flee the disaster area.
+In response to this appeal, CEO of Canada Credit, Sheldon Wolf, made a sizable donation.
+He chose the Red Cross relief program for the victims of the fire.
+The company also gave several homes rent free as temporary shelter to families.

-In a statement about this recent generous act of charity, Canada Credit CEO Sheldon Wolf explains, “We have just made a donation to the Red Cross and encourage all individuals and corporations to do whatever they can in these times of emergency.
-It is absolutely mind blowing to think that that only a few days ago it was just another day for most of these people in Fort Mac.
-How fast things can change and whether you know any of these people or not, please keep in mind that they are still our family and they need our support right now.”
+Wolf explained, “We encourage all individuals and corporations to do whatever they can in these times of emergency.
+It’s mind blowing to think that a few days ago, it was just another day for those in Fort Mac.
+How fast things can change.
+Whether you know any of these people or not, please keep in mind, they are still our family.
+And they need our support right now.”

-Unprecedented, Sheldon Wolf has also made this offer in the past during times of disaster.
-During the Calgary flood of 2012 he offered his vacant properties in a similar manner, opening up for families forced out of their homes when the Bow River flooded large portions of Calgary and High River.
-He had also personally donated money to help with flood disaster assistance and even volunteered his own time and physical efforts to aid in the cleanup thereafter.
+Wolf has made these offers during past times of disaster.
+During the 2012 Calgary flood, he offered his vacant properties to families forced out of their homes.The Bow River flooded large portions of Calgary and High River.
+Also he personally donated money to help with flood disaster assistance.
+Even volunteering his own time and physical efforts to aid in the cleanup.

-All this and more has been done through the Canada Credit Cares program as a natural extension of Canada Credit’s mission to help those in need; not just in matters of financial literacy and credit and debt related issues, but also basic human necessity and reaching out when hardship strikes and the vulnerable are affected.
+All of this is done through the Canada Credit Cares program.
+As a natural extension of Canada Credit’s mission, to help those in need.
+Not only in matters of financial, credit and debt, but also basic human necessity.
+Reaching out when hardship strikes and helping the vulnerable affected.

 The efforts of one company, however, is not enough for a disaster of this magnitude.
-As natural disaster strikes the oil patch capital, Sheldon Wolf calls on the corporate and business community in Calgary and beyond to do more to help the victims of the Fort Mac fire.
-The Canada Credit CEO encourages all corporations and communities to give generously and give back to the communities that support us and make Alberta and the nation strong.
+As natural disaster strikes the oil patch capital, Wolf calls on the corporate and business community.
+Calgary and beyond should do more.
+He encourages all corporations and communities to give generously.
+To give back to the communities that support and make not only this province, but nation strong.

-He encourages anyone, from businesses to communities and individuals with time and money to spare, to go to the Canadian Red Cross and send their charitable donations to help aid victims of the Fort McMurray wildfire, as well as notify Canada Credit Cares through their website to call attention to community based charitable needs and raise awareness for worthwhile causes.
+Wolf encourages everyone to help.
+Businesses, communities and individuals with time and money to spare.
+Go to the Canadian Red Cross website.
+Send charitable donations to help aid victims of the Fort McMurray wildfire.
+Even notify Canada Credit Cares through their website to call attention to community based charitable needs.
+Raise awareness for worthwhile causes.

-And at the time of writing Fort McMurray is in desperate need of help.
-Canada Credit Cares has answered that call and hopes others will do the same.
+At this time, Fort McMurray is in desperate need of help.
+Canada Credit Cares has answered that call, and hopes others will do the same.

 9625 MacLeod Trail SW